niqiukun/cheatsheet/docs/Toolbox/Languages/JavaScript.md

 ## This

+`this` is the context object that points to different objects depending on the context.

+### Contexts

+- **Global**

+  Without any context, `this` refers to the global object: the `globalThis` property in NodeJS, or `window` in browsers.

+- **Function**

+  In a function, `this` depends on how the function is called.
+If the function is called directly, `this` also refers to the global object.
+In a constructor called with `new` keyword, `this` refers to the newly created object instead.
+In [a function called with `call` or `apply` or a bound function created with `bind`](#apply-bind-and-call), `this` depends on the actual function parameters.

+  If the function is a method of an object, `this` refers to the object itself.

+  Note that in an arrow function, `this` takes the value of its outer context (`this` outside the function).
+This is determined when the arrow function is created and is regardless of when it is called.
+Even if the arrow function is a method of an object, `this` is taken from the context outside the object.

+- **Class**

+  In a base class, `this` refers to an instance of the class.
+In a derived class, `this` refers to an instance of the class only after the parent constructor `super` is called.

 ### Apply, Bind and Call

 `apply()`, `bind()`, and `call()` are builtin methods of functions in JavaScript.
 (They are members of [`Function.prototype`](#prototype).)
 The differences between them and direct function invocation are mainly: 1) what the context object, `this`, is pointing to within the function, and 2) the way function parameters are passed in.